-Individuals are encouraged to walk (or jog if appropriate) for at least 20 of the 45 minutes.
-Additional activities include cycling, rowing, treadmill walking or jogging, stair stepping, or cross-country skiing on stationary equipment.
-Also, individuals are encouraged to perform strength-building exercises using Nautilus and free weight equipment or resistance bands in the fitness center.
-All activities are individually prescribed and participants are monitored by staff.
+Individuals are encouraged to perform aerobic exercise which include cycling, rowing, treadmill walking or jogging, stair stepping, or cross-country skiing on stationary equipment.
+Also, individuals are encouraged to perform strength-building exercises using Nautilus, free weight equipment, or resistance bands in the fitness center.
+All activities are individually prescribed, and participants at in-person sessions are monitored by staff.

-You and your physician will be updated on your progress on a quarterly and annual basis.
+You and your physician can be updated on your progress as requested.
 Yearly treadmill tests are encouraged and can be performed by your cardiologist, personal physician, or by the Exercise Science faculty.
-A cardiologist is available if the test is performed at UNH to oversee all exercise tests conducted in our laboratory.
-A fee is associated with this procedure.

 Who is the Program For?

-The Phase III and IV Cardiac Rehabilitation Program at the University of New Hampshire are for anyone with coronary artery disease (CAD) who wishes to improve their overall health and well-being.
-Spouses of those with CAD are also welcome to participate in the program.
-Likewise, those without diagnosed CAD but who have known factors contributing to an increased risk for CAD (smoking, overweight, high blood pressure and high blood cholesterol) are welcome to join our UNH Cardiac Prevention Program.
+The Phase III and IV Cardiac Rehabilitation Program is designed for anyone with heart disease who has completed a clinic-based cardiac rehabilitation program.
+Family members or care givers are also welcomed to participate in the program.
+Likewise, those without diagnosed heart disease but who have known factors that may predispose them to heart disease (i.e., smoking, overweight, high blood pressure, high blood cholesterol) are welcome to join our UNH Cardiac Prevention Program.

 What are the Benefits of the Program?